 Adorned with sleek, geometric shelving and lots of carefully placed indoor plants, Pray Tell is a charming and casual cocktail spot—and unlike its beloved nearby sister bar, Track & Field, it’s light-filled and fairly quiet in comparison.
-While it makes sense to go for the cocktails alone (they riff on classics as well as feature more inventive ones like a floral pisco sour with passion fruit and rose-infused Cointreau), there's a full dinner menu plus plenty of snacks depending on what kind of night you want to get after.
+While it makes sense to go for the cocktails alone (there are riffs on classics as well as more inventive creations like a floral Pisco sour with passion fruit and rose-infused Cointreau), there's a full dinner menu plus plenty of snacks depending on what kind of night you want to get after.

 607 College St., Little Italy

-Although it’s a relative newcomer to the neighborhood, leather booths, wood floors, and painted white brick walls make The Walton feel like a cozy, quiet bar and café that’s been around for decades.
-In the mornings, WiFi, espresso, and pastries make it an inviting place to perch and work; in the afternoons and into the evenings, take advantage of the lovely outdoor patio in the back (weather permitting) with a cocktail.
+Although it’s a relative newcomer to the neighborhood, with its leather booths, wood floors, and white-painted brick walls, the Walton feels like a cozy, quiet bar and café that’s been around for decades.
+In the mornings, Wi-Fi, espresso, and pastries make it an inviting place to perch and work; in the afternoons and into the evenings, take advantage of the lovely outdoor patio in the back (weather permitting) with a cocktail.

 Track & Field

 860 College St., Little Italy

 Sprawling across a fairly large basement-level space, Track & Field is a casual spot with a reliably lively crowd.
 The draw here is the bar games, which are on another level: Astroturf-covered bocce ball courts and large shuffleboard decks take center stage.
-Expect good craft beer, cocktails, and a live DJ on weekends–the size of the space makes it a great place for large groups, too.
+Expect good craft beers, cocktails, and a live DJ on weekends–the size of the space makes it a great place for large groups, too.